-When all of your body's inter-related systems—including your musculoskeletal & nervous and systems—are in balance and functioning properly, your body possesses a remarkable ability for healing itself.
+When all of your body's inter-related systems—including your musculoskeletal & nervous and system—are in balance and functioning properly, your body possesses a remarkable ability for healing itself.
 This state is called homeostasis.

 Stress, accidents, athritis, sports injuries, even overexertion, can cause your spine to fall out of its natural alignment.
 When this happens, your nervous system ceases to function properly, and this could lead to back and neck pain, headaches, and other kinds of problems.